 Therefore, you need to be able to work with them in order to encourage good habits, rather than forcing them to do it every night.
 There are several ways that you can accomplish these goals.

 The first way is a straightforward one, but it can be very effective.
 Simply explain to your child in direct and simple terms how important this is, and why they need to be on the ball with their efforts.

-It will not work on every child, but some kids are able to process this simple and direct request in a positive way.
-The simplest ways sometimes work, so give it a shot before moving onto other things.
+It will not work for every child, but some kids are able to process this simple and direct request in a positive way.
+The simplest ways sometimes work, so give it a shot before moving on to other things.

 By making this experience fun, the little ones will hopefully gravitate toward their oral health and have a good time with it in the evenings.
 By making sure that the kids have their own dental care tools that are special to them, you can hopefully give them a reason to enjoy things a bit more.